Metal Slug Tactics: Gameplay

 Unlike other games in the series, Metal Slug Tactics is played from an isometric perspective.

 Unlike older Metal Slug titles which are run and gun video games, Metal Slug Tactics is a turn-based tactics game played from an isometric perspective.
 The world map is divided into regions with each culminating in a boss fight.
 Each region is further divided into several missions that players can complete in any order.
 Each mission has their own distinct objectives and rewards, and players must prioritize the resources they need while choosing which mission to tackle.
 The game introduces a structure commonly found in roguelike games.
 While individual squad members can be revived with reinforcement points during battle, players will be returned to the outpost if all characters are defeated, and must start the campaign again.
 At the outpost, players can upgrade the skills of each character, improve their weapons with mods, and purchase new items and weapons from vendors.

 Players can choose three characters of the Peregrine Falcons squad for each mission.
 Each character has a primary weapon, which has unlimited ammo, a secondary weapon with limited ammo, and a distinct skill.
 Activating special abilities consume adrenaline, which is generated through movement in the battlefield, and attacking enemies.
 The game adopted a grid-based movement, and players have two action points for each turn, one for movement while the other for performing an action.
-Enemes will attempt to attack the player in their turn, though they can hide behind cover to boost their defense.
+Enemies will attempt to attack the player in their turn, though they can hide behind cover to boost their defense.
 The more a player character moves in their turn, the higher their defense.
 By strategically placing characters in the battlefield, players can line up sync attacks.
 By attacking an opponent that is also within the line of sight of another character, a second attack by the other character will be triggered automatically.
 Players can also make use of environmental hazards to inflict damage on their enemies.
 Occasionally, players can deploy a tank into the battlefield, which allows the player to do devastating damage to enemies.
 Depending on the amount of fuel available, a tank can attack enemies with its weapon multiple times in a turn.